Budget and Expenditure Policy

 - Plant and Equipment purchases - minimum threshold: $1000 AUD.

 - Library purchases - minimum threshold: no minimum, all library books regardless of the cost.

-Requests to purchase capital items by Departments Heads or Deans of Faculty must be submitted through the budget process for evaluation and allocation of funding.
+Requests to purchase capital items by Departments Heads or Heads of Schools must be submitted through the budget process for evaluation and allocation of funding.
 The allocation of funding does not mean approval and staff are required to follow the approval procedure before purchasing the capital item.